anveshmuppeda/helm/README.md

 version: 0.1.0
 appVersion: "1.0.0"
 maintainers:
-- email: contact@devopscube.com
+- email: contact@domain.com
-  name: devopscube
+  name: domain
 ```
-1. apiVersion: This denotes the chart API version. v2 is for Helm 3 and v1 is for previous versions.
+1. **apiVersion**: This denotes the chart API version. v2 is for Helm 3 and v1 is for previous versions.
-2. name: Denotes the name of the chart.
+2. **name**: Denotes the name of the chart.
-3. description: Denotes the description of the helm chart.
+3. **description**: Denotes the description of the helm chart.
-4. Type: The chart type can be either ‘application’ or ‘library’.
+4. **Type**: The chart type can be either ‘application’ or ‘library’.
 Application charts are what you deploy on Kubernetes.
 Library charts are re-usable charts that can be used with other charts.
 A similar concept of libraries in programming.
-5. Version: This denotes the chart version.
+5. **Version**: This denotes the chart version.
-6. appVersion: This denotes the version number of our application (Nginx).
+6. **appVersion**: This denotes the version number of our application (Nginx).
-7. maintainers: Information about the owner of the chart.
+7. **maintainers**: Information about the owner of the chart.

 ## templates
 There are multiple files in templates directory created by helm.
 In our case, we will work on simple Kubernetes Nginx deployment.